-- 15. The attendance requirement for Ph.D students shall be as follows: - a.
-A Ph.D student, whether full-time or part-time, is expected to attend all classes in each course in which he/she is registered.
+- 13. The attendance requirement for PhD students shall be as follows: - a.
+A Ph D student, whether full-time or part-time, is expected to attend all classes in each course in which he/she is registered.
 In case his/her attendance is less than 75%, he/she will be debarred from the test/examination for the course and will be awarded an Ab.
+Grade.

-Grade. - b.
-If a Ph.D student's attendance falls below 75% in any taught course(s) during a month, s/he will not be paid assistantship/scholarship for that month.
+Attendance requirement for PhD students with assistantship/scholarship b.
+If a PhD student's attendance falls below 75% in any taught course(s) during a month, s/he will not be paid assistantship/scholarship for that month.
 Further, if his/her attendance again falls short of 75% in any course in any subsequent month in that semester, his/her assistantship/scholarship will be terminated.
 A research scholar, after having completed the course work, must attend to his/her research work on all the working days and mark attendance except when s/he has been sanctioned leave.
 The requirement of 75% attendance will apply as above on daily attendance except in cases where longer leave has been duly sanctioned within the leave entitlement of the student.

-Note: For the above purpose, if 75% works out to be a number that is not a whole number; the immediate lower whole number will be treated as the attendance.
+Note: For the above purpose, if 75% works out to be a number that is not a whole number, the immediate lower whole number will be treated as the attendance.

-I. Grant of leave to Ph.D students:-
+H. Grant of leave to Ph.D. students:-

-- 16. The leave regulations for Ph.D students shall be as follows: - a.
-During course work a full-time Ph.D student, during his/her stay at the University will be entitled leave for 30 days, including leave on medical grounds, per academic year.
+- 14. The leave regulations for PhD students shall be as follows: - a.
+During course work a full-time Ph.D. student, during his/her stay at the University will be entitled to leave for 30 days, including leave on medical grounds, per academic year.
 He/she will not be entitled to mid-semester breaks, summer and winter vacations.
-Leave beyond 30 days in an academic year may be granted to a Research Scholar in exceptional cases subject to the following conditions: - i. the leave beyond 30 days will be without assistantship/scholarship; and ii. such an extension of up to additional 30 days will be granted only once during the programme of the scholar.
+Leave beyond 30 days in an academic year may be granted to a Research Scholar in exceptional cases subject to the following conditions: - i. the leave beyond 30 days will be without assistantship/scholarship; and - ii. such an extension of up to additional 30 days will be granted only once during the programme of the scholar.

-The leave will be subject to the approval of the Head of Department/ Dean/ Faculty Supervisor/ Programme Coordinator concerned on the recommendation of the Supervisor
+The leave will be subject to the approval of the Head of Department/ Dean/ Faculty/ Programme Coordinator concerned on the recommendation of the Supervisor, and a proper leave account of each scholar shall be maintained by the Department concerned.

-- b.
-After completing the course work a full-time Ph.D student during his/her stay at the University, will be entitled leave for 30 days per academic year.
+b.
+After completing the course work a full-time Ph.D. student during his/her stay at the University, will be entitled to leave for 30 days per academic year.
 He/she will not be entitled to mid-semester breaks, summer and winter vacations.
-In addition, a Ph.D scholar who has completed his/her course work may be granted leave on medical grounds up to 10 days per academic year.
-Women research scholars will be eligible for maternity leave with assistantship for a period not exceeding 240 days once during the tenure of their programme. - c.
-Under extremely exceptional circumstances a Ph.D student can apply for a 'zero semester' during which he/she shall not be engaged in his/her Ph.D research.
-This provision is subject to the approval of the DRC and of the Dean (R&R). - d.
-In an approved zero semester, the candidate is not required to pay the fees.
-A zero semester will not count towards minimum/maximum duration of the Ph.D programme.
-A zero semester can be approved a maximum of two times, in a candidate's Ph.D programme duration.
+In addition, a Ph.D. scholar who has completed his/her course work may be granted leave on medical grounds up to 10 days per academic year.
+Women research scholars will be eligible for maternity leave with assistantship for a period not exceeding 135 days once during the tenure of their programme.

+c.
+The women candidates may be provided Maternity Leave once in the entire duration of Ph.D. for up to 240 days.

-J. Research Committees and their functions:
+I. Research Committees and their functions: